Who normally goes to your clinic?

 The building offers pay parking on-site.
 It is a pay-and-display system.

-The clinic itself is on the 1st floor of the building, Suite 101.
-When you enter the building, walk straight through the lobby, then turn left, and you will see our suite.
+The clinic itself is on the 4th floor of the building, Suite 402.
+When you enter the building, take the elevators to the 4th floor, and turn right when exiting the elevator to find us in Suite 402.

 What should I bring with me to my appointment?